decentralized-identity/sidetree/tests/fixtures/README.md

 The next time you run the test, it should pass, because `received` will match `expected`.

-Be sure to review the JSON that is being written to disk, its possible for test to pass and the JSON on disk to be horribly wrong.
+Be sure to review the JSON that is being written to disk, its possible for test to pass and the JSON on disk to be incorrect.